pherpat/Note-Taking-App/README.md

 ## Features

- Description, Table of Contents, Installation, Usage, Features,Contributors, Test, Questions.
+ Description, Table of Contents, Usage, License, Contributors, Questions, Features.

 ## How to Contribute